First-time African hunter? Would you be interested in an affordable Africa hunting safari? Plan your African Hunting Safari with Nick Bowker.

 Overnight accommodation in Johannesburg

 If you need to overnight in Johannesburg, we recommend City Lodge which is about 300m from International Arrivals at Johannesburg’s OR Tambo International Airport.

 Access to the City Lodge from the airport is easy.
 It is reached via a well-signposted corridor, which also serves a multi-story car park, and thence by a private escalator.
 The escalator’s doors are barely five minutes walk from the international arrivals section of the airport, and airport luggage trolleys can be wheeled right up to these doors.

-Reception is staffed 24 hours and we found it to be efficient.
-Beside it, you’ll find a bank of flat screens displaying live departure information for flights, linked to the airport’s system.
-Conveniently, the porter at reception can organize a left luggage facility for guests for which there is no charge.
+The reception area is staffed 24 hours a day, and we found it efficient.
+Beside it, you’ll find a bank of flat screens displaying live flight departure information linked to the airport’s system.
+Conveniently, the porter at reception can organize a luggage facility for guests for which there is no charge.